BramVan-Oosterhout/katacoda-scenarios/foswiki/preamble/step1.md

 This tutorial works best if you use a wide screen and divide the screen in one third instruction and two third terminal/browser.

 As you start a scenario the environment will be constructed, installing cpan modules and instal and configure Foswiki.
+A script will run and complete with `... done` when the configuration is complete.
 This will take about 60 seconds.

 Throughout the tutorial you will see command line instructions like `ls`{{execute}}.
 When you click these, the command will be executed in the terminal window.
-The installation of Foswiki is complete when `ls`{{execute}} does not show _foswiki.conf_.

-When you select the _Foswiki_ tab in the right hand panel, the default Apache page will show.
+When you select the _Foswiki_ tab in the right hand panel after the configuration is complete, the Foswiki _Main.WebHome_ page will be displayed.
-After Foswiki is installed, you need to refresh the tab by clicking the refresh symbol next to the tab.
-(Not the refresh on the browser!).
-After the refresh, the Foswiki _Main.WebHome_ page will be displayed.

 This tutorial has only one Foswiki user configured: _admin_ with password _password_.
 This is not suited for a permanent installation.
 Tutorial scenarios exist for a limited time only.